 Double Star Section

 The Double Star Section exists to help and encourage observers interested in the observation of visual double stars.
-The specific objective is to make measurements of binaries with micrometers and to publish the results.
+The specific objectives are to make measurements and to publish the results.

-To this end the Section has recently published its 24th Circular which contains measures of visual double stars using micrometers, CCD cameras and on-line astrometry as well as a discussion of the nature of a possible visual binary system.
-A number of new double star systems have been identified.
-The total number of double star observations published in this series (including CCD and photographic measures) is about 46150.
+To this end the Section has recently published its 30th Circular which contains measures of visual double stars using micrometers, CCD cameras and on-line astrometry.
+The total number of double star observations published in this series is almost 86,000.

 Bob Argyle - Double Star Section Director